-As part of his employment practice, Greg advises employers and employees on both contentious and non-contentious matters.
-He regularly advises on and negotiates settlement agreements and is the team lead for employment contracts and policies.
+As part of his employment practice, Greg advises employers and employees, partnerships/LLPs and partners on contentious and non-contentious matters, including employment tribunal claims, settlement agreements, contracts and policies.

-Greg’s immigration work includes advising employers on applications for sponsor licences and obtaining worker visas under the new points-based immigration system.
+Greg’s immigration work includes advising employers on applications for sponsor licences and obtaining worker visas under the points-based immigration system.
 He regularly advises employers on the Skilled Worker and Global Business Mobility routes, which include the Senior or Specialist Worker route (formerly Intra-Company Transfer) and the UK Expansion Worker route (formerly Representative of an Overseas Business).
-He also advises individuals on securing their right to live and work in the UK (including late applications under the EU Settlement Scheme) and applications for British citizenship.
+He also helps individuals secure the right to live and work in the UK and with applications for British citizenship.

-Greg qualified into the employment team and business immigration team in January 2020, having completed his training contract at the firm.
+Greg qualified into the employment and business immigration teams in January 2020, having completed his training contract at the firm.
 In May 2023, Greg was promoted to Associate.

 Greg read law at Magdalen College, Oxford and as part of his degree he spent a year studying French Law at Université Paris II (Panthéon-Assas) as an ERASMUS student.

 Outside the office